Skip to content

 Python Setup

-This guide explains how Python is provided for Docling tools in Zotero Redis RAG.
+This guide explains how Python is provided for Docling tools in Zotero Research Assistant.

 The plugin now supports a dedicated python-worker service (separate from Redis).

-1. Open Settings → Community plugins → Zotero Redis RAG → Prerequisites.
+1. Open Settings → Community plugins → Zotero Research Assistant → Prerequisites.

 3. Ensure Docker/Podman path is correct.